kiwi0fruit/ultimate-question/README.md

 * Somehow add inanimate matter into the model.
 But what would it be?
 And why this particular way?
 * Use an analogy with stem cells, ordinary cells and already dead skin cells: that there can be a fundamental transition to a state in which it is impossible to reproduce.
 * Particles can be as though encoded as resistant to interference, self-correcting code, etc.
-* Do not forget that if then we are to go with natural selection thing then we should think that Lee Smolin's [Cosmological natural selection](https://en.wikipedia.org/wiki/Lee_Smolin#Cosmological_natural_selection) hypothesis is likely to be true.
+* If we are to go with natural selection thing then we should think that Lee Smolin's [Cosmological natural selection](https://en.wikipedia.org/wiki/Lee_Smolin#Cosmological_natural_selection) hypothesis is likely to be true.
 And that means that our observable universe could have had a very large number of universes-ancestors.
 This may expand possible ways of explaining the inanimate matter.

 ## 8. P.S. [≡][toc]{#ps}